AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 Install it with `pip install pyperclip`.
 On Linux, `pyperclip` also depends on either `xclip` or `xsel` (or `wl-clipboard` for Wayland) being available.
 Without these the script may not be able to read or write the clipboard.
+Only plain text clipboard contents are synchronized between computers; other clipboard formats are ignored to avoid interfering with local copy-paste operations.

 ## Formatting